I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You can stay, you can stay," Kim promised, caressing the top of Cali's head to put her at ease.

 "Okay, Amy, take off!"
-Shego ordered.
-"The cat wants to stay with us," she pointed out.
+Shego barked.
+"The cat wants to stay with us."
+She pointed to herself and Kim.

 "We didn't do anything.
 You made it sound like you knew what Professor Dementor had done to her the second you showed up, but I guess that was just to make it seem like you cared.
 When you kicked her out, Dementor found her and did this to her.
 If you didn't want something to happen to her, you shouldn't have abandoned her just because she did what her instincts told her to do," Kim huffed, frowning at the spoiled brat of a scientist.